KelvinHere/Milestone-Interactive/README.md

 This websites purpose is to provide a fun challenging game that can scale in difficulty for all ages.

-#### Player Experience
+#### Gameplay Rules

-* The player will be presented with a start game menu where the player will be given the simple instructions of the game and a choice of board size.
+1. The player will be presented with a game menu where the player will be given the games rules and a choice of board size.

-* Once the player starts a game they will be shown the exposed board with a countdown after which the board tiles are hidden
+2. Once the player chooses a board size they will be shown the exposed board with a countdown after which the board tiles are hidden.

-* The player is then prompted to select two tiles, the score is either increaced of decreaced
+3. The player is then prompted to select two tiles, if they match they win 10 points else they lose 1 point.

-* Once all tiles are found the game is won, if the score goes negative you loose
+4. Once all tiles are found the game is won a score is given, if the score goes negative the player loses.

-#### Wireframes
+#### Wireframe Designs

 ![GameDesign](https://github.com/KelvinHere/Milestone-Interactive/blob/master/design/wireframes/wireframes.jpg?raw=true "Mobile mockup index and menu")